 Falcon Model F Camera

-During the 1930's and 1940's, the Utility Manufacturing Company of New York, NY USA, produced a number of inexpensive bakelite and plastic roll film cameras.
-This model F, introduced in 1938, is one of their better grade models.
-Unlike its simpler siblings, the model F has a heavy cast-metal helical lens mount and higher quality lens and shutter.
+During the 1930s and '40s the Utility Manufacturing Company of New York, NY produced a vareity of inexpensive bakelite and plastic roll film cameras.
+This model F, introduced in 1938, is one of their better models.
+Unlike its simpler siblings the model F has a heavy cast-metal helical lens mount and higher quality lens and shutter.
 The body is made of molded plastic.

-A quirky design feature of the model F is that the focus locks at every distance mark engraved in the focusing ring.
-Some cameras, such as the Leica, lock at the infinity setting.
-But the model F carries this feature to the extreme.
-To turn the focusing ring to a different distance it is necessary to push down on a small chrome button protruding from the side of the lens mount.
-The button appears on the left of the mount in the image above.
+A quirky design feature of the model F is that the focus locks at every distance mark that is engraved in the focusing ring.
+Cameras have been made that lock focus at infinity but the model F carries this feature to the extreme.
+In order to turn the focusing ring it is necessary to push down and hold the small chrome button that is located on the side of the lens mount.
+The release button can be seen at the left of the mount in the image above.

 The lens and shutter were made by Wollensak Optical Company.
-The shutter is a self-cocking Deltax with time, bulb, 1/25, 1/50 and 1/100 second settings.
-The lens is a Velostigmat 2 inch f 3.5 with stops to f 22.
-The camera has a simple eye-level optical viewfinder, and does not have a rangefinder.
+The shutter is a self-cocking Deltax with settings for time, bulb, 1/25, 1/50 and 1/100 second.
+The lens is a Velostigmat 2 inch f/3.5 with stops to f/22.
+The camera has a simple eye-level optical viewfinder.
+It does not have a rangefinder.